 - Snap to Grid: The Playhead and timeline items snap to the grid lines.
 Grid lines give precise measurements of the timeline by displaying subtle vertical lines at regular intervals.
 They only appear when you click the Show Grid button.

 - Snap to Playhead: Timeline items snap to the Playhead.

 - Snap to Keyframes, Labels, Triggers: The Playhead and timeline items snap to the position of timeline items.

-As your animation can be fairly long, you may not be able to see all animation segments in the Timeline.
-In that case, use the Timeline zoom controls to zoom the Timeline in and out to get better view of the animation.
+As your animation can be fairly long, you may not be able to see all animation segments on the timeline.
+In that case, use the zoom controls to zoom the timeline in and out to get better view of the animation.